 Once you have structured your report, it is time to fill out the headers with content.
-I personally find it best tackling a little bit of each section, and then bulking it up with information.
-You can do that if you want, or finishing each section as you go down the report structure.
+I personally find it best to tackle a little bit of each section, and then bulk it up with information.
+You can do that if you want, or finish each section as you go down the report structure.
 Make sure you focus on presenting your ideas and using supportive evidence rather than spelling and grammar first.
-Form your argument and for each section, and write a few sentences that show your main ideas.
+Outline your argument and write a few sentences that cast your main ideas.
 If you find something worth quoting, quote it.

 Once the majority of your text is written, it is now time to read through it and make sure it flows well.
-Make sure you guide the readers understanding by starting sentences with words such as “This information shows…”, “In other words…”, “Similarly…” and make sure you highlight relevant and key points.
+Make sure you guide the reader’s understanding with transition words such as “This information shows…”, “In other words…”, “Similarly…” and do highlight relevant and key points.

-Now it’s time to simply proof read, check for grammar and spelling, and ensuring that you have included all relevant information and it flows logically.
-It is best to leave at least one day to check, and proof read your work.
-Don’t try to edit it straight after you think you have finished as you will tend to miss read what you have written.
-Get some sleep, and proof read it the next day.
+Finally, spend time to proofread, check for grammar and spelling, and double-check all relevant information and its logical flow.
+It is best to leave at least one day to check and proofread your work.
+Don’t try to edit it straight after you think you have finished, as you will tend to miss read what you have written.
+Get some sleep, and proofread it the next day.

 Before you go and submit or hand in your report that you have worked so hard on, make sure you have done the following:

-- Make sure the introduction covers key points, the reports scope, and that it has a clear argument
+- Make sure the introduction covers key points, the scope of the report, and the objective it wants to meet.

-- Does the reports content present the information in a clear way, logical, factual, stay on topic, is to the point?
+- Does the content of the report present the information in a clear way, logical, factual, stay on topic, is to the point?

 - Does the conclusion state the results, restate main idea’s, and does not include any new information?